Daniel15/fdk-dotnet/README.md

 Before starting, ensure you have installed Fn, and that it's working as expected by completing one of the official tutorials (for example, the [Node.js tutorial](https://fnproject.io/tutorials/node/intro/)).

+The below steps will eventually be automated, but for now, you need to do them manually:

 Create a new .NET Core console app and add the `FnProject.Fdk` NuGet package.
 You can use your favourite IDE (eg. Visual Studio, VS Code), or the `dotnet` command line:
 ```sh
 mkdir MyFunction